Wie is de Mol? (Dutch TV series) season 24: Episode 6 - Afvragen

 The group attend a dance class to learn a traditional Yucatán dance.

 Later that night, candidates (still in their dance costume) are taken to a party and are spread out around the dance floor where a group of dancers are performing Mexican dances.
 During each Yucatán dance, host Rik van de Westelaken informs a candidate of two characteristics regarding a dancer's costume; this candidate must then tell these characteristics to the next candidate, with this process continuing until all candidates are informed.
 Afterwards, two candidates are randomly chosen and have 30 seconds to ask dancers whose costumes do not match the given characteristics to leave the dance floor.
 This process continues until only five dancers remain on the dance floor.
 For each remaining dancer correctly matching all the characteristics given by Rik, €500 is added to the pot.
 Afterwards, the group is given the chance to win a bonus €500 if they are able to determine which candidates in the group match all the characteristics given throughout the assignment.

-€2,000 was earned for the pot.